forderud/AppWebStream/README.md

 #### Media Foundation details
 * **0 frame latency**, except for the first 4 frames (frame N in, frame N out, frame N+1 in, frame N+1 out, frame N+2 in, frame N+2 out, ...)
-* The MPEG4 container is manually modified as suggested in https://stackoverflow.com/questions/49429954/mfcreatefmpeg4mediasink-does-not-generate-mse-compatible-mp4 to make it Media Source Extensions (MSE) compatible for streaming.
+* The MPEG4 container is manually modified as suggested in [MFCreateFMPEG4MediaSink does not generate MSE-compatible MP4](https://stackoverflow.com/questions/49429954/mfcreatefmpeg4mediasink-does-not-generate-mse-compatible-mp4) to make it Media Source Extensions (MSE) compatible for streaming.
 The FFMPEG-based encoder is not affected by this issue.

 #### Frame grabbing method
 The project is currently using the GDI [`BitBlt`](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-bitblt) function to copy the content of the specified window handle to an offscreen `HBITMAP` object.
 This works fine for many applications, but single window capture doesn't work for apps that use GPU-accelerated drawing of the parent window.
 It would therefore probably be better to switch to the newer [Desktop Duplication API](https://learn.microsoft.com/en-us/windows/win32/direct3ddxgi/desktop-dup-api) for frame grabbing ([sample](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/DXGIDesktopDuplication)).